Infixo/WWR-UITweaks/README.md

 - HubUI.
   - (0.3) Hire manager specific for a country of currently used vehicles.
   - (0.4) Info about generated plans and list of brands.
+- VehicleUI.
   - (0.4) VehicleUI shows line number.
+  - (0.8) Ability to move a single vehicle to a different hub.
 - (0.7) NEW Route Planner.
   - Groups into clusters cities that have interest in a group of origin cities.
   - Displays connections within a cluster and between the cluster and origin cities.